iossifovlab/gpf/userdocs/administration/getting_started.rst

 .. note::
-    In case you need to stop this container you can use Docker commands `docker stop gpf_impala`.
-For starting the `gpf_impala` container use `run_gpf_impala.sh`.
+    In case you need to stop this container, you can use the Docker command `docker stop gpf_impala`.
+    For starting the `gpf_impala` container, use `run_gpf_impala.sh`.

 .. note::
     Here is a list of some useful Docker commands:

-        - `docker ps` shows all running docker containers;
+        - ``docker ps`` shows all running docker containers

-        - `docker logs -f gpf_impala` shows log from `gpf_impala` container;
+        - ``docker logs -f gpf_impala`` shows the log from the `gpf_impala` container

+        - ``docker start gpf_impala`` starts `gpf_impala` container

-        - `docker stop gpf_impala` stops the running `gpf_impala` container;
+        - ``docker stop gpf_impala`` stops the `gpf_impala` container

-        - `docker start gpf_impala` starts existing stopped `gpf_impala`
-          container;

-        - `docker rm gpf_impala` removes existing and stopped `gpf_impala`
+        - ``docker rm gpf_impala`` removes the `gpf_impala` container (only if stopped)
-          container.

 .. note::
-    Following ports are used by `gpf_impala` container:
+    The following ports are used by the `gpf_impala` container:

-        - 8020 - port for accessing HDFS
+        - 8020 - for accessing HDFS
-        - 9870 - port for Web interface to HDFS Named Node
+        - 9870 - for Web interface to HDFS Named Node
-        - 9864 - port for Web interface to HDFS Data Node
+        - 9864 - for Web interface to HDFS Data Node
-        - 21050 - port for accessing Impala
+        - 21050 - for accessing Impala
-        - 25000 - port for Web interface to Impala daemon
+        - 25000 - for Web interface to Impala daemon
-        - 25010 - port for Web interface to Impala state store
+        - 25010 - for Web interface to Impala state store
-        - 25020 - port for Web interface to Impala catalog
+        - 25020 - for Web interface to Impala catalog

-    Please make sure that this ports are not in use on the host where you are starting `gpf_impala` container.
+    Please make sure that these ports are not in use on the host where you are going to start the `gpf_impala` container.

 Configuring the Apache Impala storage